Subscribe to our e-news!

 Klamath Lutheran credits the divine creative process with guiding them through the challenges of the past several years as they have strived to preserve the “best of church.”
+Check out their profile written by David Taylor, our roving synod correspondent.

 New, creative ministries may involve partnerships with neighboring churches, joining in mission and ministry with nearby non-profits, or walking together into something else beautiful and entirely unexpected.
 Given our current situation, we all may have to transform more than we’d like.
 And in that, we may ultimately be blessed more than we expect.